 Verification (Article IV): The treaty establishes a verification regime.
 It provides for collection and dissemination of information, permits States Party to use national technical means of verification, and specifies verification responsibilities of the Technical Secretariat.
 It establishes an International Monitoring System (IMS) with 321 stations in 90 countries, provides for consultation on "possible non-compliance," and provides for on-site inspections.
-As of November 2004, 304 site surveys had been completed.
-As of December 31, 2004, 119 stations had been certified, and 204 had been completed or fully upgraded to specifications.
+As of January 26, 2006, 156 stations had been certified, 219 had been fully constructed, and 304 site surveys had been completed.